-Subject to various factors including, without limitation, the future impacts of the COVID-19 pandemic, which are difficult to predict, we believe that the assumptions on which the forward-looking statements made in this Annual Information Form are based were reasonable at March 3, 2022.
-Refer in particular to the sub-sections of the BCE 2021 MD&A entitled Assumptions on pages 50, 57, 75, 81 and 86, of BCE's annual report for the year ended December 31, 2021 (BCE 2021 Annual Report) for a discussion of certain key economic, market, operational and other assumptions including assumptions relating to our GHG emissions reduction targets we have made in preparing forward-looking statements.
+Subject to various factors including, without limitation, the future impacts of general economic conditions, of the COVID-19 pandemic and of geopolitical events, which are difficult to predict, we believe that the assumptions on which the forward-looking statements made in this Annual Information Form are based were reasonable at March 2, 2023.
+Refer in particular to the sub-sections of the BCE 2022 MD&A entitled Assumptions on pages 32, 38, 66 and 68 of BCE's annual financial report for the year ended December 31, 2022 (BCE 2022 Annual Financial Report) for a discussion of certain key economic, market, operational and other assumptions we have made in preparing forward-looking statements.
 If our assumptions turn out to be inaccurate, actual results or events could be materially different from what we expect.